ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 8. Click **Create**.

 9. If you wait, you'll see both **Current Replicas** and **Desired Replicas** become three.
 This is because the HPA detected sufficient load to trigger a scale up to the maximum number of Pods, which is three.
 You can also view the **Last Scale Time** as well as the current and target CPU utilization.
 The target is obviously 1% since that's what we set it to.
+Note that it can take a few minutes to trigger the scale up.

 10. If you click the `guestbook` Deployment under **Scale Target**, you'll be directed to the Deployment where you can verify that there are now three Pods.